yagmurs/unifi-on-azure/README.md

 az container create --resource-group %ResourceGroupName% --os-type Linux --name %UnitName% --image jacobalberty/unifi:stable --ip-address public --ports 3478 6789 8080 8443 8843 --protocol TCP --azure-file-volume-account-name %StarageAccountName% --azure-file-volume-account-key %Secret% --azure-file-volume-share-name %ShareName% --azure-file-volume-mount-path /unifi/ --log-analytics-workspace %LogAnalyticsWorkspaceName% --log-analytics-workspace-key %LogAnalyticsKey% --environment-variables RUNAS_UID0=false
 ```
 #### Portal
-Do to missing options in the portal it is not possible at this time to configure it manually.
+Due to missing options in the portal it is not possible at this time to configure it manually.
 The option to mount a storage account is not currently present in the wizard.

 #### ARM Template